robdevops/finbot/README.md

 ```

 ### Caching
-Many object sources are cached for 1 day by default.
+Many object sources are cached for just under one day by default.
 Cache is controlled by the settings below.
-Trades are not cached.
+Trades IDs are stored on disk, but trades are not cached for functional reasons.
 ```
 cache=True
 cache_seconds=82800